cgreenhalgh/musiccodes/docs/userguide.md

 #### 4. Matching Profile tab (upper panel)

 You must add at least one matching profile.
-For example, set title "1", beat quantisation "1" and pitch quantisation "1" and press `+`.
+For example, set `title` "1", `beat quantisation` "1" and `pitch quantisation` "1" and press `+`.
 This matching profile will round all delays to the nearest beat and all notes to the nearest semitone.
+If you want more accurate timing information then use a larger value of `beat quantisation`, e.g. a value of "4" will round delays to the nearest quarter-beat.

 If you use inexact matching in a code then the other parameters specify exactly how the inexact matching will work:
 - `note insert cost` (number, default 1) weight given to note insertion errors, i.e. extra notes not in the code